 Floridensis is the photographic playground of Janson Jones.
 A native to Ormond Beach in Volusia county, Florida, I spend much of my free time studying and photographing the natural world around me — especially the tangled biodiversity of peninsular Florida.
 This website is an extension of these passions.

 The Floridensis photo blog feed is mostly image-centric, but I do provide species identifications, general locations (to the county level), and dates for all photos.
-As of 16 April 2020, I’ve also begun adding short, descriptive captions to posts.
+I also compose short captions riffing from the subject of each photograph.

 As for myself, I am neither a professional photographer nor a trained biologist.
 Professionally, I serve as full-time faculty with the Humanities & Communication department at Embry-Riddle Aeronautical University (ERAU).
 I’ve been teaching composition, rhetoric, and media courses at the college or university level since 2001.
-As much as I adore teaching, and I truly do, I still carry within me an intense desire to learn.
+As much as I adore teaching, I still carry within me an intense desire to learn.
 I am, you might say, a perpetual student at heart.
 This is probably why my interests in natural history, evolution, ecology, and biodiversity have only grown stronger with time.
 For every one thing I may learn, that one thing will provoke a number of new questions to chase after.
 I never get tired of that chase.
 I live for it in both the classroom and in the natural world around me, and the world around me will always be a better teacher than myself.
 I hope my enthusiasm for the natural world around us will carry through within the photographs featured on this site.

 I’m happy to answer any questions you may have to the best of my ability, and I love to receive feedback from others.
-If you have a question, a comment, or a permission request, please don’t hesitate to contact me with the message box at the bottom of this page.
-Please note, however, that I do not provide exact locations of photographic subjects, especially when a rare species is involved.
+If you have a question, a comment, or a permission request, please don’t hesitate to contact me.
+You’ll find the contact form at the bottom of this page.
+Please note, however, that I cannot provide exact locations of photographic subjects, especially when a rare species is involved.
 If you’d like to support Floridensis, which is an entirely independent production, you’ll find a donation form below on this page.

 This page was last updated on